-The ecoregion standard for Chlorophyll A is 14 ppb (parts per billion).
-As shown in the figure to the left, the Chlorophyll A samples taken in Grand Lake in 2013 were within the ecoregion standard.
+The ecoregion standard for Chlorophyll A is 14 $\mu$ g/L (micrograms/liter).
+As shown in the figure to the right, the Chlorophyll A samples taken in Grand Lake in 2014 were within the ecoregion standard.
+The table to the right and chart below show the results for the last three monitoring seasons, with only two samples exceeding the standard, both in 2012.